 Of course, the hair gets the most attention.
 You can do so much with your hair – if you want it longer, get hair extensions, if you want dramatic change – get a trendy bob haircut.
 You can colour it, you can cut your bangs, throw in a few highlights – the possibilities are endless.
 Whatever you do, be realistic.
 Pick a haircut according to your face shape.
 Browsing Pinterest for celebrity inspiration is ok, but keep in mind your face shape and whether it would look good on you.
 Same goes for colouring.
 If you’re ready to commit to a high maintenance routine, that a transition from dark brown to blond implies, go ahead!
 However, if you opt for the subtle, yet effective change, stick to one to two shades darker or lighter than your natural hair colour.

 When was the last time you tidied up your makeup?
 Every makeup product has an expiration date (usually up to one year) so it might be high time to throw away that eyeshadow that’s been sitting in your makeup bag since ever.
 Once you’ve done that, reconsider your makeup skills.
 With new trends like contouring and strobing, and twenty different kinds of primers and concealers, ask yourself if you’re doing it right.
 Maybe you’re using the wrong foundation shade, or the wrong eyeshadow brush.
 Consider signing up for a quick makeup course, to really learn what makeup works best for your face.
 You’ll be amazed with how much difference you can achieve with the right moves.
+However, if you happen to be tired of fixing your eyebrows or lip blush and liner every day, you could try getting micro-pigmentation done by an artist who has received semi permanent makeup training.

 This is one of those instant changes that can boost your confidence and satisfy your need for change, without doing anything permanent you’ll (possibly) regret later.
 Henna tattoos or glittery tattoos – that are perfect for summer – are a great way to express your personality and see how it would look on you.
 If you are already inked, however, another great option would be to finally consider that permanent tattoo removal, if you have a tattoo you’ve been hiding or you simply got over.
 Honestly, regret hurts more than a removal, and life is too short to go through it with a bad tattoo.